The Marshall Weinberg Internship Program

 Student Requirements and Additional Considerations

 At the conclusion of the internship, you will be required to submit a 2-3 page report covering the various aspects of your internship.
 This report should be suitable for inclusion in an SNRE newsletter, SNRE Internship Website, and for review by the donor, Marshall Weinberg.
-This report should include the name of the organization where you worked, an overview of the work/research that you did, and a brief explanation of how the internship aided you in your professional development.
+This report should include the name of the organization where you worked, an overview of the work that you did, and a brief explanation of how the internship aided you in your professional development.
 Complete details for this report will be sent to you when you are notified of receipt of the award.

-If you are selected for the Marshall Weinberg Fellowship Program, your internship host will be notified via email of your expected start and end dates, the number of work hours you specified, and the amount of your internship stipend.
+If you are selected for the Marshall Weinberg Internship Program, your internship host will be notified via email of your expected start and end dates, the number of work hours you specified, and the amount of your internship stipend.
 The internship host is under no obligation to provide any additional funding for the work dates/times that you specified in your proposal.
 You will also be carbon copied on this email.
 If the internship host decides to supplement your internship stipend, that is between you and the internship host.

 Internship Host Requirements

 Internship hosts are responsible for helping interns clearly define the duties expected of them, provide a work station, provide a professional setting for their interns, provide appropriate supervision, and are responsible for submitting an evaluation of the student to SNRE upon the conclusion of the internship.
 Internship hosts typically do not provide funding for interns.
-If an organization or agency has a paid internship position already figured in their budget, Marshall Weinberg Fellowship Program funding cannot go toward that internship.
+If an organization or agency has a paid internship position already figured in their budget, Marshall Weinberg Internship Program funding cannot go toward that internship.